Gaspar-Cdv/graph-data-structures-JS/README.md

     Graph.adjListType({'A': {'B': 5, 'C': 2}, 'B': {'A': 1, 'C': 3}});                       // return 'weighted object'
     // else return false

-Note : if adjListType is 'array', each node must be a positive integer, and each subarray refers to its index (here, the node 0 has three children : 1, 2 and 3).
+Note : if adjListType is `'array'`, each node must be a positive integer, and each subarray refers to its index (here, the node 0 has three children : 1, 2 and 3).

 ### Matrices